 You’re Right on the Left

-I’m surprised time and again in how many countries there is left-hand driving – actually it is in more than one of four.
+I’m surprised time and again at how many countries there is left-hand driving.
+Actually, it is in more than one of four.
 And Japan is one of those.

 Just a couple of days and walking on the left feels right.

-You adapt and don’t risk to be run over by a car as soon as you set foot on the street anymore.
+You adapt and don’t risk being run over by a car as soon as you set foot on the street anymore.

 And then you come to Osaka.

 Obviously, cars are still driving on the left – but for no apparent reason, standing and walking are like at home: On the right side.